-We have had negative cash flow from operating activities for the years ended December 31, 2020 and December 31, 2019
+We have had positive cash flow from operating activities for the year ended December 31, 2021, and for the year ended December 31, 2020 and negative cash flow from operating activity for the year ended December 31, 2019

-We had negative cash flow from operating activities for the year ended December 31, 2020 and December 31, 2019.
+We had positive cash flow from operating activities for the year ended December 31, 2021 and the year ended December 31, 2020 and negative cash flow from operation activities for the year ended December 31, 2019.
 There is no assurance that any of Intercure's operations will generate earnings, operate profitably or provide a return on investment in the future.
 Accordingly, we may be required to obtain additional financing in order to meet its future cash commitments.